paulywill/100-days-of-code/log.md

 ### Day 92-93: February 23, 2019
 **Progress**:
 Yesterday jumped head first into my Chingu solo pre-work assignment.
-Have approximately 9 days and bunch of hours left.
+Have approximately [x]9 days and bunch of hours left.
+8 Days and 13 hours.

 I've decided to take on Tier-2 project, using React front-end to build a food drive app to assist people with running a food drive.

 Will be MVP as a simple form and a graph of the lbs of food they collects.
+Something similar to this [fund raiser page](http://cfban.convio.net/site/TR?fr_id=1100&pg=entry).

+*Details*:

 - Heroku hosted (I'm a little familar with and easy to setup)
 - Travis CI (took me awhile to figure out the authentication)